adaptris/interlok-docs/docs/pages/developer/developer-annotations.md

 > **Summary:** This document is aimed at system developers who wish to create new or custom Interlok components and for those components to be fully integrated into the Interlok framework.

-!> **IMPORTANT** in 3.8.0; adp-core-apt and adp-core were renamed to interlok-core-apt and interlok-core respectively

 The Interlok code base uses annotations for a few reasons and all developers are encouraged to follow those recommendations detailed in this document; To fully incorporate your new components, you will need to make sure that the marshalling engine knows how to translate the configuration of your component into the running Interlok instance.

-And of course should an end-user want to incorporate schema validation, a newly generated schema will need to know the details of your component.

 ## Class Level Annotations ##